alexchangi/alexchangi/README.md

 - 👋 Hi, I’m Alex Chang
       - I am a Javascript FrontEnd Developer from South Africa;
-      - It started as a curious interest, developed into a hobby and is now my passion and basically consumes 90% of my time;
+      - It started as a curious interest, developed into a hobby and is now my passion which basically consumes 90% of my time;

 - 🌱 I’m currently learning about nodeJS, mongoDB and graphQL.
 If only there was enough hours of the day to learn it all.